 3. report, through the Office of the Chief Information Officer, on the maturity of the EA Program to the Office of Management and Budget and the Government Accountability Office;

 4. use the EA to plan, design and manage services/investments through technology forecasts, such that institutional provisioning of IT capabilities anticipates and services programmatic needs;

 5. coordinate with stakeholders to ensure their requirements are captured in the NASA EA and make the contents of the NASA EA widely available; and

 6. issue guiding principles, procedures, and technical standards for the EA to create an integrated Agency-wide perspective, including a function as integrator for the Agency EA, facilitating the coordination and collaboration between architecture elements.

 g.
-Each Center Director (including the JPL Director) shall:
+Each Center Director (including the JPL (an FFRDC) Director) shall: